Kaiserslautern Town Hall: Twenty-One

 Das Rathaus includes a restaurant on the 21st floor of the building.
 It is a restaurant & bar which usually opens around 17:30 (5:30PM) and closes around 1:30 AM.
-With the restaurant also includes a observation deck (where people can also eat at as well).
+With the restaurant also includes an observation deck (where people can also eat at as well).
 People have access to the restaurant by going down the stairs to the left from the main lobby and noticing a sign displaying the restaurant name, from there people can take an elevator to the 21st floor to the restaurant.

 Main use

 The City Hall is where the Government of Kaiserslautern functions, they are tenants to most of the building (21st to the restaurant of the same name, 1st to the lobby, and 2 floors to the basement).